magicbell/magicbell-swift/README.md

 var magicbellUser: MagicBell.User? = nil
 ```

 As soon as you perform a login, assign a value to this variable.
-Keep in mind, you will have to check the
+Keep in mind you will have to check the
-`magicbellUser` variable was actually set before accesing it in your code.
+`magicbellUser` variable was actually set before accessing it in your code.

 #### Use your own dependency injection graph

-You can also inject the MagicBell `User` instance in your own graph and keep track on it using your preferred pattern.
+You can also inject the MagicBell `User` instance into your own graph and keep track of it using your preferred pattern.

 ## NotificationStore